 New measures to encourage lobbyists to sign the EU Transparency Register

-- facilitate authorisation to organise or co-host events on EP premises for registered lobbyists;
+- easier authorisation to organise or co-host events on its premises,

-- facilitate transmission of information, including through specific mailing lists, for registered lobbyists;
+- facilitated transmission of information, including through specific mailing lists,

-Parliament also asks the Commission to adopt similar measures.
+The committee also encouraged the Commission to adopt similar measures.

-Parliament wants a more detailed definition of "inappropriate behaviour" than the one laid down in the code of conduct attached to the Register and calls for full disclosure of the identity of all clients represented by each registered organisation.
+The committee called for a more detailed definition of the notion of "inappropriate behaviour", as defined in the Code of Conduct attached to the Register, and asked for full disclosure of the identity of all clients represented by each registered organisation.